bethesdamd/twitter_follower_co_occurrence/README.md

 Calculating these co-occurrences is a tad compute intensive but can be done quickly if coded properly.
 This software, running on an old laptop, will read and process a data file of nearly 1 million lines, in about ten seconds.

+Run instructions:

+ruby find.rb <filename>

+where <filename> is the input file containing the data.